wp-plugins/megamenu/readme.txt

 * Fix: Compatibility fix for SlideDeck Pro
 * Fix: Compatibility fix for TemplatesNext Toolkit
 * Fix: Widget title widths in mega menu editor
+* Fix: IE9 blue background when semi transparent colors are selected in the theme editor

 = 1.8.2 =